- 1A person’s forehead: he wiped his browMore example sentences

 - Soon, Karae shifted position a second time, moving to lie on her stomach, facing the valley over the brow of the hill.

 Old English brū 'eyelash, eyebrow', of Germanic origin.
-Current senses arose in Middle English; compare with brae.
+The sense 'forehead' dates from Middle English, and 'top of a hill' from late Middle English; compare with brae.

 - 1A gangway from a ship to the shore.More example sentences